MSund12/Study-Buddies/README.md

 npm -v
 ```

+Note: If you have an issue when running npm -v view the bottom of this doc

 🚀 Getting Started
 1. Clone the Repository
 First, clone the repository to your local machine using Git.
 Open your terminal and run: